cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 - `CogniteResource.to_pandas` and `CogniteResourceList.to_pandas` now converts known timestamps to `datetime` by default.
 Can be turned off with the new parameter `convert_timestamps`.
 Note: To comply with older pandas v1, the dtype will always be `datetime64[ns]`, although in v2 this could have been `datetime64[ms]`.
+- Read operations, like `retrieve_multiple` will now fast-fail.
+Previously, all requests would be executed before the error was raised, potentially fetching thousands of unneccesary resources.

 ### Deprecated
 - The Templates API is deprecated, and will be removed in a future version.
 Please migrate to Data Modeling.